Scuba diving with sharks key questions and answers – The truth unveiled about sharks and shark behaviour

 Do reef sharks bite?

-Reef sharks, which includes the grey, the whitetip and blacktip tend to be mostly timid sharks.
+Reef sharks including grey, whitetip and blacktip sharks tend to be mostly timid sharks.

 So on the whole reef sharks tend not to pose a threat to humans and rarely if ever to scuba divers, but let’s take a look at blacktip and whitetip shark attacks on humans.

 Do blacktip and whitetip sharks attack humans?